p0l0/hagruenbeck_cloud/README.md

 | `select.<device_name>_mode_individual_saturday`     | Select sensor to change the individual operation mode for Saturday<br /><br />_(This entity is disabled by default)_ | :no_entry_sign: |
 | `select.<device_name>_mode_individual_sunday`     | Select sensor to change the individual operation mode for Sunday<br /><br />_(This entity is disabled by default)_ | :no_entry_sign: |

+ > [!NOTE]
- _(*) Entity names are using translation, that means they will have a different name if you are not using english._
+ > Entity names are using translation, that means they will have a different name if you are not using english.

+ > [!CAUTION]
- _(**) Unfortunately some parameters can not be changed via API, it always returns an HTTP Error 500 with the error of type ‘unexpectedException’_
+ > Unfortunately some parameters can not be changed via API, it always returns an HTTP Error 500 with the error of type ‘unexpectedException’

 **This integration provides following services.**